jfmartinz/Ecommerce/README.md

 ## Contact
 If you have any questions or feedback, please feel free to contact me.
 I would love to hear from you!
-I want a online friend who loves to code, and to collaborate mostyl in software development and web dev.
+I want a someone to collaborate mostyl in software development and web dev.

 I am beginner in this field, so yeah.
 THANK YOUUUUUUUUU!